 Have you got a gap on your resume?
 Maybe you took time off to take care of an ailing parent, or go back to school, or travel the world, or to take care of your children.
 Whatever that reason, you can feel like your job hunt is going to be much harder than if that gap wasn’t there.
 Employers might assume the worst of you.
 If there’s no explanation, they may assume you’re a criminal or worse.
 Freelancers have gaps in their resumes all the time, so we should take note of them.

 Be Honest About a Gap On Your Resume

 Employers have the power to check with everywhere you’ve worked to see if your employment dates are real.
-A basic employment check is par for the course, so don’t let something so ordinary be the reason you’re not hired.
+A basic employment check is a par for the course, so don’t let something so ordinary be the reason you’re not hired.
 You have to be honest, but you don’t have to sabotage yourself.
 Jobs come and go, but if you lie in the initial interview, managers will wonder what else you’re lying about.
 Putting in one line in your cover letter about what you were doing instead will make a huge difference.
-For example, if you were raising a child: “2014-2019: Raising a family” would increase the amount of callbacks instead of just pretending that those years aren’t missing from your resume.
+For example, if you were raising a child: “2014-2019: Raising a family” would increase the number of callbacks instead of just pretending that those years aren’t missing from your resume.
 If it is for a personal tragedy, put a line in on your cover letter.